 The Michigan Horse Welfare Coalition (MHWC) wishes to extend its gratitude to law enforcement officials in Branch County for filing felony cruelty charges against the owner of horses on a farm in Ovid Township.

-According to Buy Xanax, Branch County Sheriff’s deputies arrested Geoffrey Paul Eickmann, 33, on Thursday at his farm at 404 Warren Road in Ovid Township, and charged him with felony animal abuse.
+According to The Sturgis Journal, Branch County Sheriff’s deputies arrested Geoffrey Paul Eickmann, 33, on Thursday at his farm at 404 Warren Road in Ovid Township, and charged him with felony animal abuse.
 On Friday, authorities removed a dead horse and nine underfed horses (who will be provided with veterinary care) from Eickmann’s farm.
 He remains under a $25,000 bond in the Branch County Jail, with an arraignment in district court set for Monday, March 3.